 Expected learning outcomes

-- The candidate possesses advanced knowledge in classical cryptography, as well as fundamentals of stream ciphers, block ciphers and public key ciphers.
+- The candidate possesses advanced knowledge of classical cryptography, as well as of stream ciphers, block ciphers and public key ciphers.

 - The candidate possesses thorough knowledge about theory and scientific methods relevant for cryptology.

 - The candidate is capable of applying his/her knowledge in new fields of cryptology.

 - The candidate is capable of analyzing existing theories, methods and interpretations in the field of cryptology and working independently on solving theoretical and practical problems.

 - The candidate can use relevant scientific methods in independent research and development in cryptology.